Sourav9063/CV/README_S.md

 • Extended an offer for a permanent position after internship completion.

 **Software Engineer I | Pathao Ltd.** | Dec'24 - Present
-• Full-Stack Engineer at the Data Engineering department.
+• Full-Stack Engineer at the Data Engineering.

 ## Works